Frequently Asked Questions (FAQ)

 Is it normal to feel them super snug at first?

 Yes!
-Our shoes are made tight so that they can mold to your exact feet shape which gives them an extra level of comfort.
-Remember that every time you wear them the shoes become softer and softer If you feel them loose at first, when they soften they might become too big.
+Our huarache shoes are made tight so that they can mold to your exact feet shape which gives them an extra level of comfort.
+Remember that every time you wear them the shoes become softer and softer.
+In fact, they are the most comfortable travel shoes!
+If you feel them loose at first, when they soften they might become too big.

 What size should I get?
 Are they true to size?

 Shoes with a back: Round down, if you normally wear a size 7.5, round down to a 7 to assure a snug fit.
-It might feel super tight at first, but leather stretches to the shape of your feet within a wear or two.
+It might feel super tight at first, but the leather huarache sandals stretch to the shape of your feet within a wear or two.

 For slides: Because the slides don’t have a heel, it doesn’t matter how snug they are, but our customers prefer a longer sole.
 If you normally wear a size 7.5, do an 8.